 |Choosing your health professional|

 Appointments with doctors & other health professionals

-It is not always easy to make a relationship work especially if people are time poor, unfocused or do not have the information they need and want from each other.
-This awareness applies to relationships with health professionals too.
+It is not always easy to make a relationship work, especially if people are time poor, unfocused or do not receive the information they need and want from each other.
+This awareness applies to relationships with health professionals, too.
 There are easy things you can do to help ensure your doctor and you have constructive conversations.